guerreit/dotfiles/README.md

 # DOTFILES (ZSH)

-## This repo is mostly for me.
+This repo is mostly for me.
 Lots of things taken from: [mathiasbynens dotfiles](https://github.com/mathiasbynens/dotfiles/) and [paulirish dotfiles](https://github.com/paulirish/dotfiles)

+## Install

-### Warning: This will blow out your old dotfiles
+`WARNING: This will overwrite your existing dotfiles`

+1. Clone it
-- Install: Clone it, run the setup script `./setup.sh`
+2. run the setup script `./scripts/setup.sh`